adarshadda/resume-matching-score/README.md

 ## Deployment

-This application is deployed on Render and can be accessed [here](https://resume-matching-score.onrender.com/).
+This application is deployed on Render and can be accessed.